Memory effects in a dynamical decoupling process: Example

 represents the Hamiltonian of the qubit, the oscillator, a Markovian reservoir (denoted by R) and their interactions.
+The oscillator and reservoir constitute the full environment of the qubit.
 The reservoir is in a thermal state at temperature $T$, which is given by

 Then the $E\!-\!R$ initial state can be concisely expressed as